ANALYSIS-Japan's debt time bomb to complicate BOJ exit path

 The stakes are high.

-As a result, Japan spent 22% of its annual budget on debt redemption and interest payment last year, more than 15% on public works, education and defense combined.
+As a result, Japan spent 22% of its annual budget on debt redemption and interest payment last year, more than the 15% spent on public works, education and defense combined.

 The ratio could hit 25% in fiscal 2025 under new estimates that reflect recent rises in long-term interest rates, according to the government's projections issued in January.

-And yet, the government's spending wish list keeps getting longer with Kishida announcing plans to boost Japan's defense spending and payouts to family with children.
+And yet, the government's spending wish list keeps getting longer with Kishida announcing plans to boost Japan's defense spending and payouts to families with children.

 "The BOJ must gradually normalise monetary policy.
 But that won't be possible unless wages rise and Japan's fiscal policy is made more sustainable," said Yuri Okina, head of a private think tank.